black-mold/audioset_downloader/README.md

 ### Folder configuration : './csv_files'
-- Transformation of './audioset_csv'' files to use as pandas library.
+- Transformation of './audioset_csv'' files to use pandas library.
 -

 ### Step for AudioSet download